singularityhub/docker2singularity/README.md

 ## Requirements

- - Docker (native Linux or Docker for Mac or Docker for Windows).
+ - Docker (native Linux or Docker for Mac or Docker for Windows) - to create the Singularity image.
+ - Singularity >= 2.1 - to run the Singularity image (**versions 2.0 and older are not supported!**).

 ## Usage